Rothschild says looking at revising Bumi proposal

-LONDON Dec 21 Financier Nat Rothschild is looking at revising his proposal to settle the future of Bumi, the Indonesian coal miner he helped to create.
+LONDON Financier Nat Rothschild is looking at revising his proposal to settle the future of Bumi, BUMIP.L the Indonesian coal miner he helped to create.

 Relations between Rothschild and Indonesia's Bakrie family, who created one of the world's largest thermal coal miners with him, soured not long after Bumi's listing in 2011, with the two sides trading blows for months as the share price slid downwards.